 Here are a couple of standard rules used by investors when deciding if a property is worth looking into:

-Many real estate investors will only consider single-family rentals that are closer to the 2% rule, where the rent is almost 2% of the purchase price of the home.
+Many real estate buyers will only consider investing in single-family rentals that are closer to the 2% rule, where the rent is almost 2% of the purchase price of the home.

-The 50% rule.
-This rule is a quick way to estimate expenses on a single family rental.
+This rule is a quick way to estimate expenses on a single-family rental.
 It assumes that the expenses (not including the mortgage) will average about 50% of the total rent.

 The cap rate is the Net Operating Income/Purchase Price.